 "Oh," Jake mumbled embarrassedly, handing him the paper.
 Someone opened the door and he glanced up to see professor Finnoire chatting with Professor Karahalios.
 Karahalios turned around and peered at Jake over his glasses, calling him over.

 "Take your belongings, Harrison," the gryphon advised.
 Jake nodded in confusion and grabbed his bag, stuffing his notebook into it and nodded apologetically at Dresarian.
-The lycanthrope glanced between Jake and the professor, frowning in confusion before shrugging and looking away.
+The lycanthrope glanced between Jake and the professor, frowning before shrugging and looking away.

 Jake followed professor Finnoire out the door, stumbling in confusion.